shuup/shuup/README.md

 Business ID: FI24815722, Business Address: Aurakatu 12 B, 20100 Turku, Finland.

+## CLA & DCO

+Notice: At the release of Shoop Marketplace we will be adding Contributor License Agreement and Developer's Certificate of Origin to allow the best possible experience for users to sell add-ons thru Marketplace

 ## License

 Shoop is published under the GNU Affero General Public License,